-Metric Value Annual kilograms of CO 2 reduced 9,380,000 kilograms Annual kilograms of other emissions (VOCs, NO x , and CO) reduced 19,600 kilograms
+Metric Value Annual kilograms of CO 2 reduced 9,380,000 kilograms Annual kilograms of other emissions (VOCs, NO_x , and CO) reduced 19,600 kilograms

 Note: The group of projects reflected in this table does not include the Green Line Extension.
 No projects have been selected for the MPO's Transit Modernization Program.
-This aggregate estimate of emissions reduction also excludes Project 606226-Reconstruction of Rutherford Avenue in Boston, which was included in the air quality modeling results in Destination 2040.
+These aggregate estimates Project 606226-Reconstruction of Rutherford Avenue in Boston, which was included in the air quality modeling results in Destination 2040.
 These aggregate estimates are based on projected future conditions for project locations and have been rounded to the nearest hundred.

 CO = carbon monoxide.
-CO2 = carbon dioxide.
+CO_2 = carbon dioxide.
 MPO = metropolitan planning organization.
 NO_x = nitrogen oxide.
 VOC = volatile organic compounds.